OCamlPro/liquidity/docs/sphinx/src/tutorial/game.rst

 =====================

-In this small tutorial, we will see how to write a chance game on the Tezos blockchain with Liquidity and a small external oracle which provides random numbers.
+In this small tutorial, we will see how to write a chance game on the Dune blockchain with Liquidity and a small external oracle which provides random numbers.

 Principle of the game
 ---------------------

-Rules of the game are handled by a smart contract on the Tezos blockchain.
+Rules of the game are handled by a smart contract on the Dune blockchain.

 When a player decides to start a game, she must start by making a